AABDOOGH/InsectFarming/Audit Documents/Audit 2/Audit 2 Feedback.md

 #### 3.3.2.
 Aspects To Improve
 F1: We need to separate client meeting and group meeting.

-R1: We marked in the every title for each meeting minutes to indicate whether this is client meeting or group meeting.
-We think this is clear encough.
+R1:We probably will not separate the client and group meeting minutes.
+In the title of each meeting minutes, we have already marked whethere this is client meeting or group meeting.
+So, we think this is clear enough

 F2: Expert communication need to properly written down.